 DO NOT attach a ground directly to yourself without a current-limiting resistor as this poses a serious shock hazard.
 A wrist strap must include a 1-megohm resistor to limit the current flow.
-If you choose to touch an unpainted, metal ground to discharge yourself, do it only when you are not touching any live circuits with your other hand or any part of your body.
+If you choose to touch an unpainted, metal ground to discharge yourself, do it only when you are not touching live circuits with any part of your body.